easyJet hand luggage allowance: size, weight and fees

-If you reach your wits end with rolling, cramming and stuffing a week’s wardrobe into a tiny rucksack, then you might decide to take our money elsewhere.
-If you feel easyJet‘s cabin restrictions are simply too restrictive to still be enjoyable, then feel free to fly with another airline.
+If you reach your wit’s end with rolling, cramming and stuffing a week’s wardrobe into a tiny rucksack, then you might decide to take your money elsewhere.
+EasyJet‘s cabin restrictions might simply be too restrictive to still be enjoyable, so feel free to fly with another airline.
 Be warned though, many airlines these days have very similar restrictions.

 If money is no issue then you won’t have any problem picking another flight, but you might have to dish out a lot more euro.
 As mean as easyJet’s baggage allowance might seem, it is actually pretty generous compared to other budget airlines out there.
 Some now charge for hand luggage that’s bigger than a laptop!